Joseph14078/raspmusicbox-client/README.md

 # raspmusicbox Client

-The raspmusicbox Client provides an easy to use frontend for raspmusicbox Server [INSERT LINK], and is meant to be hosted on the same Raspberry Pi/PC that the server is running on.
+The raspmusicbox Client provides an easy to use frontend for [raspmusicbox Server](https://github.com/Joseph14078/raspmusicbox-server), and is meant to be hosted on the same Raspberry Pi/PC that the server is running on.
 It is heavily inspired by Google's Material Design guidelines and has a heavy emphasis on color cycling.

 ### USAGE